- What is the Counseling Center and who is eligible for services?

 Our licensed staff includes psychologists and masters-level counselors who offer a broad range of interests, approaches, backgrounds, and perspectives, though they function primarily as generalists.

-Within our role as a training facility at the University of Washington, we also have doctoral interns and practicum counselors who work under the supervision of the training staff.
+Within our role as a training facility at the University of Washington, we also have doctoral interns who work under the supervision of the training staff.
 Your intake counselor will work with you to arrange an appropriate match if you will be returning to the Center for additional sessions.
 Read more about our staff.

 How much do the counseling sessions cost?